rohitnavale2/binance-futures-testnet-bot/README.md

-A small, structured Python CLI application for placing MARKET, LIMIT, and (bonus) STOP_LIMIT orders on the Binance USDT-M Futures Testnet, with proper input validation, structured logging, and error handling.
+A small, structured Python CLI application for placing MARKET, LIMIT, and (bonus) STOP_LIMIT orders on the Binance USDT-M Futures Testnet, with proper input validation, structured logging, and error handling

 Built with direct REST calls (`requests` + HMAC-SHA256 signing) — no `python-binance` dependency required, so the request/response flow is fully